 echo "source $(brew --prefix)/etc/profile.d/bash_completion.sh" >> ~/.bashrc

-You can perform the following steps to check whether Arena works properly:
+You can perform the following steps to check whether Arena works as expected:

 - Run the following command to check the available GPU resources in the cluster:

 arena top nodeThe output shows information about the nodes and GPUs.
-This indicates that Arena is working properly.
+This indicates that Arena is working as expected.

 NAME IPADDRESS ROLE STATUS GPU(Total) GPU(Allocated) cn-huhehaote.192.1xx.x.xx7 192.1xx.x.xx7 <none> ready 8 0 cn-huhehaote.192.1xx.x.xx8 192.168.0.118 <none> ready 8 0 cn-huhehaote.192.1xx.x.xx9 192.168.0.119 <none> ready 8 0 cn-huhehaote.192.1xx.x.xx0 192.168.0.120 <none> ready 8 0 ----------------------------------------------------------------------------------------- Allocated/Total GPUs In Cluster: 0/32 (0%)